-Named to Kirkus Reviews’ Best Books of 2012!
+Named to Kirkus Reviews Best Books of 2012!

-Click “add to cart” below to get your autographed copy and start enjoying The Secret Sense of Wildflower.
+Click Buy Now below to get your autographed copy and start enjoying The Secret Sense of Wildflower.
 Includes a personal dedication if desired.

-Kirkus Reviews’ starred review for “books of exceptional merit”
+Kirkus Reviews starred review for books of exceptional merit

 “The Secret Sense of Wildflower is a historical fiction novel that plays on themes of perseverance, kinship, grief, and the remarkable strength of Louisa May “Wildflower” . . .
 I am a true lover of historical fiction and I would recommend this novel for any reader looking for an inspiring, intense, and deeply thoughtful story.
-The Secret Sense of Wildflower is indeed a book that deserves recognition for its beautifully crafted prose, well written characters, and expertly descriptive landscapes.”
+The Secret Sense of Wildflower is indeed a book that deserves recognition for its beautifully crafted prose, well-written characters, and expertly descriptive landscapes.”

-“Probably one of the best surprises this year almost slipped by me…It turned out to be one of my favorite reads this year… This is a story of family, loyalty, forgiveness and love…This is the type of book that I crave to read.
+“Probably one of the best surprises this year almost slipped by me.
+It turned out to be one of my favorite reads this year!
+This is a story of family, loyalty, forgiveness and love.
+This is the type of book that I crave to read.
 It’s beautifully written in lyrical prose that I found myself slowing down to re-read.
 It has such a deep familial core, yet also has a darkness that makes you keep reading..
 All of the characters are so true to the era and Appalachian culture and are all very believable.
 It is a true Southern tale.
-There are both great relationships and some very difficult ones that add even more layers to this story… What I really like is that Wildflower is telling the story from her own perspective.
+There are both great relationships and some very difficult ones that add even more layers to this story.
+What I really like is that Wildflower is telling the story from her own perspective.
 It brings such an innocent honesty that grabs your heart and doesn’t let go.
 I’m a sucker for a story told through a child’s eye and Ms. Gabriel interprets this protagonist beautifully.
 Though it has some disturbing moments, the story, as a whole, is wonderful and shouldn’t be missed.
 This is definitely a story that will stay with me for a long while and recommend it highly.”

 “I was pretty blown away by how good this book is.
 I didn’t read it with any expectations, hadn’t heard anything about it really, so when I read it, I realized from page one that it is a a well written, powerful book.”

 “The story is told from the point of view of Wildflower, which really makes the story even more powerful.
 I thought the author did a great job of capturing Wildflower.
 In some ways, she’s wise beyond her years, which makes her incredibly strong and resilient.
-In other ways, she is still very much a 14 year old girl.
+In other ways, she is still very much a 14-year-old girl.
 At that age, it’s easy to think that you’re really invincible and this is exactly what gets Wildflower into trouble, but her strength and resilience is what helps her find her way back . . .
 Bottom line: A great story about a strong character!”

 “I really enjoyed this novel.
 Gabriel does a great job revealing Wildflower’s interior world, as well as external events.
 I got immersed in the setting.
 The characters seemed so authentic.
 I could really feel the loneliness and separation Wildflower felt, even in her own family.
 Some of that is because she’s a teenager, but some of it seemed to be because she is quite a unique person, and while it’s of course OK to be different, it’s also hard.
 Wildflower’s inner strength, as well as her humor was a joy to read.
-I bought copies for my 13 year old granddaughter, as well as my 76 year old sister, and they both loved the novel.”
+I bought copies for my 13 year old granddaughter, as well as my 76-year-old sister, and they both loved the novel.’

-Susan, I have never been a reader of fiction.
+“Susan, I have never been a reader of fiction.
 My wife reads fiction all the time.
 Not me.
 But, I heard the whispers.
 While walking around in Amazon, I stumbled upon your books.
 Wildflower.
 Lily.
 These wonderful ladies have become my mountain friends.
 I love them.
 You have made me a lover of fiction.
 I want more!
 Thank you.
-By the way, I am 71.
+By the way, I am 71.”

 “The Secret Sense of Wildflower had me hooked from almost the beginning.
 Louisa May, aka Wildflower, is such a compelling character.
 From the start of the novel, it was clear that she was more mature than her age, which I think is a blessing considering all the grown-up issues she has to deal with as the novel continues on.
-Wildflower was a strong young-woman and I couldn’t help but be on her side no matter what issue arose next….
+Wildflower was a strong young woman and I couldn’t help but be on her side no matter what issue arose next.
 If you liked Little Women or if you love historical fiction and coming-of-age novels, this is the book for you.
 Definitely add The Secret Sense of Wildflower to your TBR pile; you won’t regret it.”

-“…this story will move you as it twists and turns and eventually connects the dots left behind whilst developing into a work more than worth the read.
-Yes…it’s THAT good… I found the story completely enveloping.
+“This story will move you as it twists and turns and eventually connects the dots left behind whilst developing into a work more than worth the read.
+Yes, it’s THAT good!
+I found the story completely enveloping.
 You laughed when the characters laughed, grieved when they grieved and sought happier places when the ugliness of the world presented itself front and center.
 In some ways it reminded me of the infamous To Kill A Mockingbird; perhaps because of the young narrator and the strong voice with which she was blessed, perhaps because of the time and setting used, or perhaps simply because it was that striking of a work.
-Whatever the reason, it left its mark on me and for that I can only extend my thanks to the author with sincerity from the bottom of my heart…a masterpiece; plain, simple, and resilient like the flowers the young lead is named for.
+Whatever the reason, it left its mark on me and for that I can only extend my thanks to the author with sincerity from the bottom of my heart.
+A masterpiece; plain, simple, and resilient like the flowers the young lead is named for.

 “What I really like about the story, outside of the gentle pacing and tone, and that is Wildflower doesn’t let you feel sorry for her.
 She’s a strong girl, and very observant, with a disobedient sense of humor.
-The world she sees, she’s really not supposed to see in the way she observes it, though it’s what I really loved that about her; and actually about all of the characters…”
+The world she sees, she’s really not supposed to see in the way she observes it, though it’s what I really loved that about her; and actually about all of the characters”